Skewter/Storing-Options-Data-using-Kotak-neo-api/README.md

-This a python project that stores daily tick data of nse index derivatives which include nifty, banknifty, finnifty, micapnifty.
-The tick data is collected from kotak neo api interface.
+This a python project that stores daily tick data of nse index derivatives which includes nifty, banknifty, finnifty, micapnifty.
+The tick data is collected using kotak neo api.
-To use this python code, you must need: a)Kotak neo accout b)Kotak neo trade api access(which will give you consumer oken and secret key for connecting to their api service)
+To use this python code, you need: a)Kotak neo accout b)Kotak neo trade api access(which will give you consumer token and secret key for connecting to their api service)

 Working:
 The code first logs you in.
 Then it fetches which expiry is today?
-It then collects tick data in list format.
+It then collects tick data and stores it in list format.
 Then it empties the list in multiple cycles into a csv file. this emptying of data in multiple cycles is carried out from the start of the market at 9:15 till the close of market till 3:30.
 When markets close, the program automatically shuts itself and the process is over.